lockvoid/cachebay/docs/OPERATIONS.md

 ## Next steps

-Continue to `QUERIES.md`, `MUTATIONS.md`, and `SUBSCRIPTIONS.md` for detailed guides and adapter examples.
+Continue to [QUERIES.md](./QUERIES.md) for detailed query patterns, cache policies, and framework adapters.
+Then explore mutations and subscriptions.

 ## See also